transmaxxing/transmaxxing.github.io/passing/physical/FITNESS.md

 ### Other Supplements

 Some other supplements have anectodal value.
-On in particular is breast growth with fenugreek supplements.
+One in particular is breast growth with fenugreek supplements.
 In historical terms this helped women with inducing or continuing lactation; today's benefit is based on individual experience and may or may not help with an increased breast growth pattern.
 The good news is, unless you are allergic it won't negatively affect your health or transition!